WATER SUPPLY AND SEWERAGE SERVICES SURVEY - FREQUENTLY ASKED QUESTIONS

 Estuarine water/estuary - An estuary is a partly enclosed coastal body of water with one or more rivers or streams flowing into it, and with a free connection to the open sea.
 Estuaries form a transition zone between river environments and ocean environments.

 Flow accounts - General term used in environmental accounting for a framework which presents information on the physical flows of resources throughout the economy.
 Flow accounts published for water include supply and use tables.

 Gigalitre - 1 billion litres or 1,000 megalitres.

-Groundwater - Water that flows through earth materials (e.g. soil and rock) beneath the ground surface.
+Groundwater - Water that flows through earth materials (e.g. soil and rock) beneath the grounds surface.
 Examples of sources are wells, aquifers and bores.

 Kilolitre - 1 thousand litres.